The Ombudsman: The Best Conversation that Never Happened

 4) INFORMALITY

-The Ombudsman, as an informal resource, does not participate in any formal adjudicative or administrative procedure related to concerns brought to his/her attention.
+Ombudsmen, as an informal resource, do not participate in any formal adjudicative or administrative procedure related to concerns brought to his/her attention.

 If the problem needs to be resolved it will of course get back to your PI.
 In the event that he/she finds out who talked to the ombudsman, they will probably appreciate that the problem has been resolved and will be grateful that you showed initiative in solving this problem.